 Things change, go with the flowPublished 10:42pm Tuesday, June 12, 2012

 “Hank, I want an organic garden for the grandchildren.
 I want them to see how it feels to plant seeds and help them grow.
 I found a man to break the soil, but he never showed up.
 I know how busy you are with the Senate and all.
 Just help me find someone to break the soil.”
-Thus began “The Saga of Faya Rose and Grandchildren Garden.”full-time
+Thus began “The Saga of Faya Rose and Grandchildren Garden.”

 I found a man to break the land, and when it was time to begin to plant, I thought I was done with it.